portfors-lab/sparkle/doc/guide/overview.rst

 Other Settings
 ===============
-Semi-permanent settings loaded once at program start are located in the :ref:`settings`.
+Details for the Advanced settings and Semi-permanent settings loaded once at program start are located in the :ref:`settings`.